stencila/stencila/help/hub/getting-started.md

 Go to https://hub.stenci.la/

-**Sign in** via one of your GibHub, Google, Orcid or Twitter accounts. _If you can use the same sign in method each time you won't get duplications on your account._
+**Sign in** via one of your GitHub, Google, Orcid, or Twitter accounts. _If you can use the same sign in method each time you won't get duplications on your account._

 ![](https://i.imgur.com/wVxKgSZ.png)